markop404/media-downloader/README.md

 ## License
 All versions above (including) 3.1.0 are licensed under [GPL version 3 or later](https://www.gnu.org/licenses/gpl-3.0.html).
 All versions below 3.1.0 are closed source and are not available in this repository.
 ## Additional Information
-### Theming
-The program uses the QT's Fusion theme.
-This setting is hard-coded, so the program does not respond to themes set globally in a system (apart from responding to light/dark theme).
 ### Translations
 There is currently no interest in translating this program to other languages.
 Also, the current code is not written in a way that fully supports translating.
 ### Installation & Updates on Windows